jmdiegel707/MineCord/ConfigHelp.md

 - PlayerRecipe:
   - Boolean
   - Send an embed to the Designated Discord Channel (`Channel`) when a player learns a new recipe.

-- DefaultAchieveOnly
-  - Boolean
-  - Only use the advancements from the Minecraft namespace.

 - PlayerDeath:
   - Boolean